A uniform-in-time nonlocal approximation of the standard Fokker-Planck equation: Introduction

 Obviously, since our results will be valid also for a fixed $\e$, we may frame the problem in a slightly different way by studying the PDE

 for $J$ a general probability distribution satisfying \eqref{eq:J-moments-basic}.
-We have chosen to write the PDE as in \eqref{NLFP} in order to empasise that we are especially interested in its scaling limit to the Fokker-Planck equation.
+We have chosen to write the PDE as in \eqref{NLFP} in order to emphasize that we are especially interested in its scaling limit to the Fokker-Planck equation.

-We are not aware of any studies regarding the specific PDE (\ref{NLFP}) except for \cite{mischler_uniform_2017}, whose results are similar to ours but use very different techniques.
-There are plenty of results on related equations, of which we give a short summary now, but we highlight that nonlocal-to-local limits which preserve the asymptotic behavior in the limit are comparatively rare, and are a current source of interest in several contexts (this is also the point of view of \cite{mischler_uniform_2017}, where other nonlocal PDE are investigated as well).